Addictions Counselor Education Program Certificate

-The campus-based ACEP Certificate program can be taken in the Metropolitan Boston area at the Boston Harbor campus, on the south shore at Cordage Park in Plymouth, and in Metrowest at the Mass Bay Community College facility located in Framingham.
+The campus-based ACEP Certificate program can be taken in the Metropolitan Boston area at the Boston Harbor campus, on the south shore at Taunton, and in Metrowest at the Mass Bay Community College facility located in Framingham.
 All locations are readily accessible by car or public transportation.

 The Boston and Plymouth campuses provide the 2-semester certificate program in a combination of night and weekend classes; Framingham has a one-night-per-week intensive format for those that have Saturday commitments.